Background Information

 • fish may contain unidentified contaminants.

-For some waterbodies in New York, NYS DOH issues advice that is more restrictive (i.e., eat up to one meal per month or don’t eat) than the general advice (eat up to four meals per month) for people beyond their childbearing years and those who do not bear children (the general population) because contaminant levels in some fish are higher.
+For some waterbodies in New York, the Department issues specific advice that is more restrictive than the statewide or corresponding regional advice because contaminant levels in some fish are higher.
 Waters that have specific advisories have at least one species of fish with an elevated contaminant level, which means that other fish species may also be affected.
-In nearly all cases, if a waterbody has any specific advice, NYS DOH, to be more protective, has advised that people who may bear children (under age 50) and children under age 15 (the sensitive population) should not eat any fish from that waterbody.
-The specific advice for a waterbody also applies to tributaries and connected waters if there are no dams, falls, or other barriers to stop the fish from moving upstream or downstream.
+The specific advice for a waterbody also applies to smaller tributaries and connected waters if there are no dams, falls, or other barriers to stop the fish from moving upstream or downstream.
 This is because chemicals remain in fish when they move from one waterbody or location to another.

 The information on our website (www.health.ny.gov/fish) will help you find which waterbodies in New York State have specific advisories, where they are located, and what that specific advice is.
 Our website also lists public access waters with the general advice; where the whole family can eat up to four meals per month.